 - an institution-specific countercyclical capital buffer (CCyB) of, in principle, between zero and 2.5 per cent CET1 capital;

-- as a Member State option, a systemic risk buffer (SRB) of, in principle, between 1 and 3 per cent CET1 capital.
+- as a Member State option, a systemic risk buffer (SRB) of, in principle, between 1 per cent and 3 per cent CET1 capital.

 Banks can be subject to a combination of buffers, referred to as the combined buffer requirement.
-When banks fail to meet the combined buffer requirement, specific restrictions apply and certain measures may be imposed, such as a limitation to make distributions or payments in connection with their CET1 and Additional Tier 1 instruments, and the required production of a capital conservation plan, including at least an estimate of income and expenditure and a forecast balance sheet, measures to increase the capital ratios, and a plan and time frame for increasing own funds with the objective of meeting the combined buffer requirement.
+When banks fail to meet the combined buffer requirement, specific restrictions apply and certain measures may be imposed, such as a limitation to make distributions or payments in connection with their CET1 and Additional Tier 1 instruments, and the required production of a capital conservation plan.

-Banks must hold a sufficient amount of liquid assets.25 Since 2018, the previous Dutch liquidity requirements and reporting rules have been fully replaced by the two liquidity requirements of the CRR: the liquidity coverage ratio (LCR) and stable funding requirements.
-The LCR, as further specified in the LCR delegated regulation, has a binding minimum of 100 per cent.26
+Banks must hold a sufficient amount of liquid assets.21 On the basis of the CRR, two liquidity requirements apply: the liquidity coverage ratio (LCR) and stable funding requirements.
+The LCR, as further specified in the LCR delegated regulation, has a binding minimum of 100 per cent.22

 For the stable funding requirement, only a general rule currently exists, requiring institutions to ensure that their long-term obligations are adequately met with a diversity of stable funding instruments under normal and stress conditions.
 A binding minimum standard for a net stable funding ratio (NSFR) of 100 per cent is included in CRR II and will become applicable as of June 2021.